janwilmans/copperspice-gettingstarted/README.md

 ## Note for all latest VS users
 There is currently two bugs in both the latest vs2017 and vs2019 version:

-* projects that have never been opening before will fail the first compilation for a project that has NuGet refereces.
+* projects that have never been opening before will fail the first compilation for a project that has NuGet references.
 This is because it does not actually retreive te NuGet packages before building.
-* project that have custom compilation rules coming from a Nuget package don't show the references correctly in the solution explorer.
+* projects that have custom compilation rules coming from a Nuget package don't show the references correctly in the solution explorer.

 To work around this:
 1) Open the .sln, if visual studio ask you if you want to upgrade the project, choose `yes` if you do not have the vs2017 compiler installed, otherwise, you can choose either `yes` or just cancel the dialog, it works either way.